-Providing Department: Computer Science, Faculty of IT Module Coordinator(s): Year: 3 Credit: 3 credit hours Prerequisite: 721211 Prerequisite for: 750421 languages.
+This module aims to provide the student with a framework for thinking about programming languages.
 There are always new languages being devised, of which a very few actually become widely used; typically, these are specialized languages for particular applications (e.g., Java).
 As a computer scientist, the student must be able to learn new languages as necessary, and the background he/she gets from this module should make this easier.
 Finally, students will almost certainly have to choose which programming language to use for a particular project.
 A final goal of this module is to give students enough background in the study of programming languages that they can argue persuasively why a particular language is appropriate (or inappropriate) for a particular problem.